 Specify the language name in lowercase.

 You can change the content of the error messages produced by the server using the instructions in the MySQL Internals manual, available at MySQL Internals: Error Messages.
-If you do change the content of error messages, remember to repeat your changes after each upgrade to a newer version of MySQL.
+If you do change error message content, remember to repeat your changes after each upgrade to a newer version of MySQL.